PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formalization in Isabelle/HOL

 \subsection{Low-Level Specification}

-Next, we refine the high-level specification $\spec_h$ of {\system} (in the form of a locale module) to its low-level counterpart $\spec_l$ (expressed as 90 Isabelle/HOL definitions) by instantiating the state space as concrete protocol configurations and the labelled transitions as event-triggered actions of the processors or the attacker.
-The fact that \emph{$\spec_l$ refines $\spec_h$}, written as $\spec_h \sqsubseteq \spec_l$, is proved in Isabelle/HOL by interpreting locales as parametric theory modules, see details in~\cite{DBLP:conf/mkm/Ballarin06}.
+Next, we refine $\spec_h$ of {\system} to its low-level counterpart $\spec_l$ by instantiating the state space as concrete protocol configurations and the labelled transitions as event-triggered actions of the processors or the attacker.
+The fact that \emph{$\spec_l$ refines $\spec_h$}, written as $\spec_h \sqsubseteq \spec_l$, is proved in Isabelle/HOL by interpreting locales as parametric theory modules~\cite{DBLP:conf/mkm/Ballarin06}.